ansible/ansible-documentation/docs/docsite/rst/roadmap/COLLECTIONS_13.rst

 Ansible minor releases
 =======================

 Ansible 13.x follows ansible-core-2.20.x releases, so releases will occur approximately every four weeks.
-If ansible-core delays a release for whatever reason, the next Ansible 13.x minor release will be delayed accordingly.
+If ansible-core delays a release for whatever reason, the next Ansible 13.x minor release will usually (but not always) be delayed accordingly.

 Ansible 13.x minor releases may contain new features (including new collections) but not backwards incompatibilities.
 In practice, this means we will include new collection versions where either the patch or the minor version number has changed but not when the major number has changed.
-For example, if Ansible-13.0.0 ships with community.crypto 2.3.0, Ansible-13.1.0 could ship with community.crypto 2.4.0 but not community.crypto 3.0.0.
+For example, if Ansible-13.0.0 ships with community.crypto 3.3.0, Ansible-13.1.0 could ship with community.crypto 3.4.0 but not community.crypto 4.0.0.

 .. note::